apache/mxnet/example/gluon/tree_lstm/README.md

 ### Usage
 Before delving into how to run the code, here is a quick overview of the contents:
- - Use the script `fetch_and_preprocess.sh` to download the [SICK dataset](http://alt.qcri.org/semeval2014/task1/index.php?id=data-and-tools), [Stanford Parser](http://nlp.stanford.edu/software/lex-parser.shtml) and [Stanford POS Tagger](http://nlp.stanford.edu/software/tagger.shtml), and [Glove word vectors](http://nlp.stanford.edu/projects/glove/) (Common Crawl 840) -- **Warning:** this is a 2GB download!), and additionally preprocees the data, i.e. generate dependency parses using [Stanford Neural Network Dependency Parser](http://nlp.stanford.edu/software/nndep.shtml).
+ - Use the script `fetch_and_preprocess.sh` to download the [SICK dataset](http://alt.qcri.org/semeval2014/task1/index.php?id=data-and-tools), [Stanford Parser](http://nlp.stanford.edu/software/lex-parser.shtml) and [Stanford POS Tagger](http://nlp.stanford.edu/software/tagger.shtml), and [Glove word vectors](http://nlp.stanford.edu/projects/glove/) (Common Crawl 840) -- **Warning:** this is a 2GB download!), and additionally preprocess the data, i.e. generate dependency parses using [Stanford Neural Network Dependency Parser](http://nlp.stanford.edu/software/nndep.shtml).
 - `main.py`does the actual heavy lifting of training the model and testing it on the SICK dataset.
 For a list of all command-line arguments, have a look at `python main.py -h`.
 - The first run caches GLOVE embeddings for words in the SICK vocabulary.
 In later runs, only the cache is read in during later runs.